George Bush Airport (IAH)

 500 IAH Downtown Direct

-A nonstop route from Terminal E to George R. Brown Convention Center that leaves every 15-30 minutes for $4.50.
+A nonstop route to George R. Brown Convention Center for $4.50.
+It leaves every 15-30 minutes from Terminal E, Level 2, outside Door E-201 between signs 6A and 6B.

 Riders boarding the 102 Bush IAH Local Bus at George Bush Intercontinental Airport